 Members come from all walks of life, including professional and amateur musicians, artists, attorneys, engineers, administrators, healthcare professionals, and many others.
-The Choir is currently under the direction of Jonathan Eason and is accompanied by organist (and former Director of Music) Rhett Barnwell.
+The Choir is directed by Jonathan Eason.

 If you would like to join us, contact Jonathan Eason to arrange a meeting.
-Please do not count yourself out if you have doubts.
+Please do not take counsel from your doubts!
 You may sing — and read music — better than you think.